psych-ds/example-datasets/README.md

 ### Step 3: Submit Your Dataset via Pull Request

-Once your dataset is validated, you can submit it to our repository:
+Once your dataset is validated, you can submit it to our repository yourself by following the instructions below.

+If you run into trouble, *please* feel free to open an issue on this repository (see the "Issues" tab at the top of this page) and we can help you out!!

 #### Option A: Using GitHub in the Browser